 Japanese Literature tells us the multiple components of Japanese people.
 Their gratitude towards traditions and sympathy towards nature also expressed by Japanese Literature.
-Until the 1900s, the people in the outside of Japan were not known about this Japanese Literature.
+Until the 1900s, the people outside of Japan were not known about this Japanese Literature.
 We can provide some examples of Japanese literature.
-They may be Man’yoshu known as poems, The Tale of the Bamboo Cutter is fiction, The Tale of the Heike is war story and Manga that is widely known as Comic books/ graphic novels.
+They may be Man’yoshu known as poems, The Tale of the Bamboo Cutter is fiction, The Tale of the Heike is a war story, and Manga, widely known as Comic books/ graphic novels.

 History of Japanese Literature

-The Tale of Genji was the world’s first novel that was written by a Japanese author in the 11th century during the Heian Period from 794 to 1185.
+The Tale of Genji was the world’s first novel written by a Japanese author in the 11th century during the Heian Period from 794 to 1185.
 The time of the Meiji Period is from 1868 to 1912.
 The development of modern Japanese literature had spurred an influx of foreign texts in that Meiji Period.
-Here I mention some Japanese literature period below.
+Here I mention some Japanese literature periods below.

 Nara was the first period in Japanese literature.
 The time of this literature was before 794.
 The creation of this period is Kojiki in 712.
 It was a historical record, and it also chronicles ancient Japanese mythology and folk songs.
 A chronicle written mythology and folk song in Chinese is significantly more detailed than the Kojiki named Nihon Shoki in 720 and a poetry anthology named Man’yōshū in 759.